darkobits/nr/README.md

 ## Discoverability

 Discoverability and self-documentation are encouraged with `nr`.
-While optional, consider leveraging the `name`, `group`, and `description` options where available when defining commands, tasks, and scripts.
+While optional, consider leveraging the `name`, `group`, and `description` options where available when defining commands, functions, and scripts.
 Thoughtfully organizing your scripts and documenting what they do can go a long way in reducing friction for new contributors.

-The `--commands`, `--tasks`, and `--scripts` flags may be passed to list information about all known entities of that type.
-If `nr` detects that a command, task, or script was registered from a third-party package, it will indicate the name of the package that created it.
+The `--commands`, `--functions`, and `--scripts` flags may be passed to list information about all known entities of that type.
+If `nr` detects that a command, function, or script was registered from a third-party package, it will indicate the name of the package that created it.

 A new contributor to a project may want an overview of available scripts, and may not be familiar with with the `nr` CLI.
 To make this feature easily accessible, consider adding an NPM script to the